 Smith College School for Social Work reserves the right to cancel any program which is undersubscribed.
 In the case of cancellation, all tuition fees paid will be reimbursed in full.
 The School also reserves the right to modify certificate content as appropriate.

-The Palliative and End of Life Care Certificate carries up to 45 continuing education credits.
+The Palliative and End of Life Care Certificate carries up to 45 CEs for social workers.

 The Smith College School for Social Work is accredited by the Council on Social Work Education and is therefore authorized to provide CEs as a postsecondary institution accredited by CSWE in many states.
 Courses offered through the School's Program of Professional Education are awarded continuing education credits in accordance with Continuing Education Regulation 258, CMR, 31.00 in the Commonwealth of Massachusetts.
 Smith College School for Social Work, Office of Professional Education SW CPE is recognized by the New York State Education Department's State Board for Social Work as an approved provider of continuing education for licensed social workers #0169.
 If outside these states, please contact your licensing board for accreditation information regarding your state.